 Craig Melson, Programme Manager at TechUK, suggests real-world developments are already heading in Cho’s direction.

 “Imperial College and other universities are developing new materials to hasten skin and injury repair,” he told Fandom.
 “These basically talk better to the human body’s natural repair systems to heal wounds faster.
 We’re also using 3D printed parts in surgery, for things like hip replacements, while augmented reality is making surgery and diagnostics more efficient.”
+(Watch Captain Marvel on Disney+)

 All aboard the SHIELD Helicarrier?